ravisankar-PIO/devopsonibmi/sftpForIBMi.md

   - `chown sftpusr1 /home/sftpusr1/.ssh`
 <br>

 - Change the Home directory of the sftpusr1.
-Note that only this folder will be accessible by the client system (my laptop)
+Note that only this folder will be accessible by the client system (our laptop)
   - `system "CHGUSRPRF USRPRF(sftpusr1) HOMEDIR('/home/sftpusr1')"`
 <br>